eldorplus/proxy-switchy-omega/README.md

 ## Intro <a name="intro"></a>

-This boilerplate is made for creating chrome extensions using React and Typescript.
+This Proxy Switchy Omega is made for creating chrome extensions using React and Typescript.
 > The focus was on improving the build speed and development experience with Vite(Rollup) & Turborepo.

 ## Features <a name="features"></a>